aliyevsahib/predictive-marketing-campaign/README.md

 ### 3. Unsupervised Learning (Customer Segmentation)
 * Scaled features using `StandardScaler` to ensure distance-based algorithms worked correctly.
 * Applied **K-Means Clustering** to segment the customer base into 4 distinct "Personalities" based on Income, Total Spent, Age, and Dependents.
-* This segmentation allows for highly personalized future marketing efforts.
+* This segmentation allows for highly personalised future marketing efforts.

 ### 4. Supervised Learning (Predictive Analytics)
 * **The Goal:** Predict whether a customer will accept (`1`) or reject (`0`) the next marketing campaign.
 * **The Challenge:** Highly imbalanced data (only 16% of customers previously accepted campaigns).
-An initial Random Forest model played it too safe, missing 76% of actual buyers.
+An initial Random Forest model played it too safe (24% accuracy), missing 76% of actual buyers.
-* **The Optimization:** * Implemented **SMOTE** (Synthetic Minority Over-sampling Technique) to synthetically balance the training data.
+* **The Optimisation:** * Implemented **SMOTE** (Synthetic Minority Over-sampling Technique) to synthetically balance the training data.
     * Tuned the **Probability Threshold** (lowered to 0.35) to prioritize *Recall* over *Precision*.
-* **Business Impact:** By tuning the algorithm to be more aggressive in hunting for "YES" customers, the model successfully captured a significantly higher percentage of buyers.
-In a real-world scenario, this specific optimization translates directly to capturing lost revenue, vastly outperforming random guessing or baseline models.
+* **Business Impact:** By tuning the algorithm to be more aggressive in hunting for "YES" customers, the model successfully captured a significantly higher percentage of buyers(64% accuracy).
+In a real-world scenario, this specific optimisation translates directly to capturing lost revenue, vastly outperforming random guessing or baseline models.

 <img width="576" height="384" alt="8" src="https://github.com/user-attachments/assets/33aa2cf2-86dd-45d6-a536-08b050863beb" />